awsdocs/amazon-chime-user-guide/doc_source/group-chat.md

 You can send the same message to up to 50 users in Amazon Chime\.
 And, while you're in a chat conversation with multiple users, you can create a new chat conversation with only the users you select\.

+**Note**
+These steps apply to the desktop client\.
+For information about chatting with multiple users in the Amazon Chime mobile app, see [Using Messages view](mobile-chat.md)\.

 **To send the same message to multiple users**

-1. Do one of the following:
+1. Choose the **Message** icon at the top of the screen\.
-   + From the Amazon Chime desktop client, choose **Messages**\.
-   + From the mobile app, choose **Messages and Rooms**\.

 1. In the **To** field, add up to 50 users\.

 1. Enter your message\.

-Messages are sent to your desktop app if your desktop is the most active device\.
+Amazon Chime routes messages to your most active device, usually your desktop client\.
 If you’re away from your desktop or on a mobile device, Amazon Chime sends messages to your mobile app as push notifications\.
 To start an instant meeting from a group chat, choose the phone icon in the upper\-right corner to call everyone in the group\.

 When you’re in a chat conversation, you can edit the members of the chat to create a new chat conversation with only the users that you select\.

 **To edit chat conversation members**

-1. From the Amazon Chime desktop client or mobile app, choose the chat conversation to edit\.
+1. Choose the chat conversation to edit\.

 1. Choose **Chat settings**\.